 This all explains why, on April 21 in either 1801 or 1802, but more likely 1802, a Saudi army of about 12,000 men marched north to Karbala, destroyed the Imam Husayn Shrine (seen above in its modern form), and massacred between two and five thousand people in the process.
 Or, well, it explains their theoretical justification for carrying out that attack.
 The true reason for the raid on Karbala may have been much less about fighting for the One True Islam than it was about all the sweet loot the Saudis were able to plunder.

 The sack of Karbala actually worked to the Ottomans’ benefit in a couple of ways.
 First, it gave them an excuse to get rid of their autonomous Mamluk governor of Iraq, Sulayman Pasha, something they’d been looking to do for a little while.
-Second, it led to the Saudis overreaching.
+Second, it caused the Saudis to overreach.
 The successful raid got Saud b.
 Abdul-Aziz feeling pretty good about himself, you see, and when he succeeded his father in 1803 he got the big idea to conquer Mecca and Medina.
 That proved to be a bridge too far, though.
-The Saudi conquest of the holy cities forced the Ottomans to take action–or, rather, to ask their new Egyptian viceroy, Muhammad Ali Pasha, to take action on their behalf.
+The Saudi conquest of the holy cities forced the Ottomans to take action—or, rather, to ask their new Egyptian viceroy, Muhammad Ali Pasha, to take action on their behalf.
 What followed was the 1811-1818 Ottoman-Wahhabi War, and the reason why we refer to a “First Saudi State” and not simply “The Saudi State” is because at the end of that war there wasn’t a Saudi state anymore.
 The remaining Saudis were able to cobble together a “Second Saudi State,” AKA the Emirate of Nejd, in 1824, but it was much less trouble for the Ottomans.
-The third and ongoing Saudi state we all know and love today wouldn’t come into being until after World War I.
+The third and ongoing Saudi state, the one we all know and love today, wouldn’t come into being until after World War I.